How To Become An Accountant ~ Step by Step

 - How accounting influences business decisions

-Online accounting degree programs for Masters students may have names such as a Masters MS in Accounting, Master of Accounting, Master of Accountancy (MAcc), or an MBA Accounting.
+Online accounting degree programs for Master's students may have names such as an MS in Accounting, Master of Accounting, Master of Accountancy (MAcc), or an MBA Accounting.

 Classes may focus on topics such as: